per1234/esparto/README.md

 * ESPAsyncTCP <https://github.com/me-no-dev/ESPAsyncTCP>
 * ESPAsyncUDP <https://github.com/me-no-dev/ESPAsyncUDP>
-* ESPAsyncWebserver - There have been a number of issue with this (otherwise) great library.
-Until those issues are fully resolved you will need to a) uninstall any previous copy you hvae and b) install the patched "fork": <https://github.com/philbowles/ESPAsyncWebServer>
+* ESPAsyncWebserver - There have been a number of issues with this (otherwise) great library.
+Until those issues are fully resolved you will need to a) uninstall any previous copy you have and b) install the patched "fork": <https://github.com/philbowles/ESPAsyncWebServer>

 * PubSubClient v2.6 <https://github.com/knolleary/pubsubclient.> Be careful: there are two or three MQTT client libraries out there for Arduino - do not be tempted to use any other than the above: they simply won't work.